top of page

 A token of our community's appreciation.
 This plaque honors the partnership between the Sandy Bay health clinic and the Kinsmen Telemiracle Foundation—a partnership that has fundamentally changed our emergency response capability.

-A LUCAS 3 mechanical chest compression device positioned on a medical training manikin, demonstrating how the device provides consistent, automated CPR compressions in a clinical setting in Sandy Bay,
+A LUCAS 3 mechanical chest compression device positioned on a medical training manikin, demonstrating how the device provides consistent, automated CPR compressions in a clinical setting in Sandy Bay.

 The LUCAS 3 device in action on a training manikin.
 By providing high-quality, continuous compressions, this technology eliminates the variables of manual CPR, ensuring patients receive standardized care regardless of the environment.